sivareddyit/qubership-envgene/docs/envgene-repository-variables.md

 Must include at least one key: EnvGene's own AGE public key.
 If an external system provides encrypted parameters, its public AGE key must also be included.
-Used by EnvGene at runtime, when using pre-commit hooks, the same value must be specified in `.git/public-age-key.txt`.
+Used by EnvGene at runtime.
+When using pre-commit hooks, the same value must be specified in `.git/public-age-key.txt`.

 **Default Value**: None